Gilmore Stadium: Football

-1940 NFL All-Star Game (1940 season)

-Extra seating was added to accommodate 21,000 fans for the all-star game for the 1940 NFL season.
-The crowd set a record as the largest to view a Los Angeles pro game.
-The event was held on December 29, 1940.
-The game pitted the 1940 NFL Champion Chicago Bears against an All-Star team from the other NFL clubs in the third NFL All-Star game.
-The Bears won 28–14.
+Gilmore Stadium was home to the Los Angeles Bulldogs, Los Angeles's first professional football team.
+They played in the stadium until 1948, when they moved to Long Beach, California.
+Gilmore Stadium was also home to the Los Angeles Mustangs of the Pacific Coast Professional Football League, and in the early 1940s, several other teams in the league also used the stadium as their home.
+The stadium was also home to the Loyola Marymount Lions and Pepperdine Waves football teams.

+Gilmore Stadium was the site of two 1940 National Football League Pro Bowls.
+The first, held on January 14, 1940, saw reigning champion Green Bay Packers defeat an All-Star team from the nine competing clubs 16–7.
+The second, held on December 29, 1940, saw the Chicago Bears defeat an All-Star team from the nine competing clubs 28–14.
+Extra seating was added to accommodate 21,000 fans for this game, which set a record for the largest professional game crowd in Los Angeles.

-Baseball venue
+Baseball

-The Hollywood Stars of the Pacific Coast League played here early in the 1939 season, while awaiting completion of Gilmore Field's construction.
-The diamond was situated in the southwest "corner" of the stadium, with right field so close that baseballs hit over the fence in that area were ground-rule doubles.
+The Hollywood Stars of the Pacific Coast League played in Gilmore Stadium early in the 1939 season, while awaiting completion of nearby Gilmore Field..
+The infield was situated in the southwest corner of the stadium, with right field so close to home plate that baseballs hit over the right field fence were ruled ground-rule doubles.

-The stadium served as the Stars' home for a seven-game series against the Portland Beavers.
-The Stars won the opener on April 4, by a score of 9–5.
-The finale came on April 9, with the Beavers winning a doubleheader over the Stars, 8–5 and 12–8.
-The Stars won four games in the series; the Beavers won three.

-Midget car venue
+Midget car racing

-While the first modern-day midget car racing program took place at Hughes Stadium in Sacramento, California in June 1933, and Loyola Stadium became the starting point in Southern California in August 1933, Gilmore Stadium is often billed as the first track purposely built for the new style of racing.
-The track hosted midget car racing from the track's debut in May 1934 until 1950.
-The 1939 Turkey Night Grand Prix was held at the track.
+Despite the first modern-day midget car racing program taking place at Charles C. Hughes Stadium in Sacramento, California and Loyola Stadium being the first midget car racing stadium in Southern California, Gilmore Stadium is often billed as the first stadium purposely built for this style of racing.
+Gilmore Stadium hosted midget car racing from the track's debut in 1934 to 1950.

-Rodger Ward drove Vic Edelbrock's midget car in a famous August 10, 1950, event at Gilmore Stadium.
-Ward shocked the racing world by breaking Offenhauser engine's winning streak by sweeping the events at Gilmore Stadium that night.

-Notable drivers that raced at the track include Bill Betteridge, Fred Friday, Walt Faulkner, Perry Grimm, Sam Hanks, Curly Mills, Danny Oakes, Roy Russing, Bob Swanson, Bill Vukovich, Rodger Ward, and Karl Young.
-Drivers that were killed at the track include Ed Haddad, Swede Lindskog, Speedy Lockwood, Frankie Lyons, and Chet Mortemore.
+Notable races at the stadium during this time period include the 1939 Turkey Night Grand Prix and the race on August 10, 1950, where Rodger Ward broke Offenhauser engine's winning streak.
+Notable drivers at Gilmore Stadium include Bill Betteridge, Fred Friday, Walt Faulkner, Perry Grimm, Sam Hanks, Curly Mills, Danny Oakes, Roy Russing, Bob Swanson, Bill Vukovich, Rodger Ward, and Karl Young, while drivers killed at Gilmore Stadium include Ed Haddad, Swede Lindskog, Speedy Lockwood, Frankie Lyons, and Chet Mortemore.

-In the sixteen years of the stadium's existence, over 5 million fans attended races at the track.
-The stadium drew crowds over 18,000 people each race.
-Attendance dropped to below 9,000 at normal weekly races by the late 1940s.
-The attendance drop and increased demand for property in West Hollywood led to the track's sale in 1950.
-It was torn down in 1951.
-Some of its grandstand was installed at Saugus Speedway.
+More than five million fans attended races at Gilmore Stadium during its sixteen years of existence.
+In the 1930s, the stadium drew more than 18,000 fans each race; however, attendance dropped to below 9,000 by the late 1940s.
+This drop combined with increased demand for West Hollywood property led to the track's sale in 1950 and its destruction in 1951.
+Some of the stadium's grandstand was later installed at Saugus Speedway.